Education and Curriculum Vitae

 - 345 Seminar in Music Research: Music and Nationalism

-- 150W Freshman Seminar: World Music and World Religion (xlist with Anthropology GER 4B)
+- 150W Freshman Seminar: World Music and World Religion (xlist with Anthropology)

 The William and Mary Middle Eastern Ensemble